mari8i/IluAlarm/README.md

   some built-in things for that, but they didn't work ootb and I had VERY little time for completing everying)

-The main contribution to the world of this project is the ST7565 python interface (See raspberry/st7565.py or raspberry/display.py).
+I think that the main contribution to the world of this project is the ST7565 python interface (See raspberry/st7565.py or raspberry/display.py).
 It can also render custom fonts (See the raspberry/fonts/ directory)